 Polyester cloth appears as a clean, bleached white colour.
 This brightness gives the picture from the outset an added effect of clearness and luminosity.
 As with Cotton Duck, Winsen’s Canvases carries 2.1 meter-wide Polyester Cloth rolls, and given its strength, suited for very large canvas panels.
 Light resistance is also extremely good, having the best resistance to direct daylight.

-Although Polyester Cloth shows good resistance to chemicals that can occur in oil or acrylic paints, a primer used is essential to ensure adequate adhesion of oil and acrylic paints, whilst obtaining a support that is flexible and enhances the unique inherent characteristics of the fiber.
+Although Polyester Cloth shows good resistance to chemicals that can occur in oil or acrylic paints, a primer used is essential to ensure adequate adhesion of oil and acrylic paints, whilst obtaining a support that is flexible and enhances the unique inherent characteristics of the fibre.
 By default, we double-prime the cloth with an Acrylic Gesso or so-called Acrylic Dispersion Ground.
 This non-cracking soft polymer emulsion based primer uses a combination of high quality, 100% pure acrylic resins with plasticisers, achieving required flexibility while maintaining good levels of pigment strength.
 Extenders within the primer are Calcium Carbonate and Titanium dioxide (whitener), realising a PH balance of 8.7 The final finish is matt white, with slight tooth for film adhesion.

 - The application of a ground, or size layer, is an option for artist’s working in oil paints.
 This pure acrylic emulsion is hydrophobic in nature, reducing liquid permeability while maintaining crack, chalk and alkali resistance.
 Having excellent dry and wet adhesion, this coating provides an additional barrier between the oils in the paints and raw canvas surface.

 - Extra coatings can be applied to render a smoother finish and more lustrous appearance.

-We can also be size and prime Polyester Cloth with an absorbent ground, making it suitable for water colour application.
+- We can also size and prime Polyester Cloth with an absorbent ground, making it suitable for water colour application.

 In summary, Polyester Cloth’s strength, very fine texture and durability make it ideal for high detail or palette knife artwork.